Project: Chime

 chime movement simulation

 My initial testing used a nail taped to a wooden rod.
-I wanted to experiment with the microcontroller and electromagnet, proving I could get movement.
+I wanted to experiment with the microcontroller and electromagnet, proving I could get movement by controlling the power of the magnet.

 proof of concept